-3) Torque the screws in accordance with the torque specification.
-See "Torque Specs" module.
+3) Tighten the screws in accordance with the torque specification found in the correct Table (correct model) of the manual Appendix.
+See Appendix Contents, Torque Specs starting on page APNDX-19.

 1.2 Sealed Pull Pins

 KMDSI recommends that the pull pins be serviced annually.